ItsGreenFire/Vinegaration/README.md

-# Vinegaration
+# Vinegaration | The Vinegar Mod
+Before you go adventurer, take this...
-The Minecraft Forge mod that surrounds all that has to do with vinegar.
+The Minecraft Forge mod that surrounds all that has to do with vinegar; Vinegaration.

 Vinegeration is an official Forge port of the mod Stained Wood Mod

-~ ~ ~
+~~I-I-I~~

 Originally created by ItsGreenFire
 This project is not to be directly copied
 All credit owed to ItsGreenFire